University of Isfahan: History

 The University of Isfahan was built in 1946.
 The decision to establish the university was an idea developed by a number of doctors at Amin Hospital in 1939.
 Eventually, the board of directors of the hospital approved a plan to establish Isfahan Higher Medical Institute in 1946.
 In September of the same year, an ad signed by lecturer Dr. Jelveh, then caretaker of Isfahan Province Health and Medical Treatment Department, was published in local newspapers calling on prospective students to enroll in the new institute.
 The first classes were held at Sadi High School (now Soureh Institute).
-Many more students enrolled in subsequent years; therefore, the institute had to find a larger campus to accommodate the growing number of new students.
-The first classes took place on October 29, 1950.
+The first classes took place on 29 October 1950.
 Medical sciences were split off into a separate school, Isfahan University of Medical Sciences, in 1985.

 Faculties

-As of 2020, the university has fourteen faculties which are:
+As of 2020, the university had fourteen faculties which were: